 A kemem, the celebration of a child’s first birthday, is one of the most important Marshallese celebrations.
-Historically kemem’s were celebrated because of the high infant mortality rates – when a child made it to one years old the whole community came out to celebrate.
-It is great pride and responsibility for a family to host a kemen.
+Historically kemem’s were celebrated because of the high infant mortality rates, when a child made it to one year old the whole community came out to celebrate.
+It is with great pride and responsibility for a family to host a kemen.
 Everyone who is invited (family, friends, community) will be fed and entertained.

 Traditionally local food would be cooked in a umum (earth oven): pork, fish, chicken, turtle, coconut crab, breadfruit, taro, and coconuts.
 Modern times local food would include rice, potato salad, coleslaw, fried chicken, spam, and cakes.